Back to main page

 I also assisted with the general design and construction of the car - including laying up the carbon fibre bodyshell, wiring the in-wheel motor (designed in house), wind tunnel testing, designing the indicator circuitry, and encapsulating the fragile solar cells to make them flexible enough to curve across the bodyshell.

-We had a lot of publicity, including a piece on the BBC's Inside Out following us across Australia, and several articles on the online magazine The Register, amongst others.
+We had a lot of publicity, including a piece on the BBC's Inside Out following us across Australia (clips shown above), and several articles on the online magazine The Register, amongst others.

 Go (also known as Weiqi and Baduk) is an ancient oriental board game, with some similarities to Chess.
 It's played more traditionally in China, Japan and Korea than in Western countries, but there are several clubs in the UK.